simongarisch/97_things_every_programmer/README.md

 3: Ask, "What Would the User Do?"
 (You are not the user).
 You'll find that there's a gap between what users say they want and what they actually do.
 It's why the best way to capture requirements is to watch users.

 4: Automate your coding standard.

+5: Beauty is in simplicity.

+6: Before you refactor: take stock of the current codebase, avoid the temptation to rewrite everything, make incremental iterations and test.

+7: Beware the share: take care when pulling out shared code into a separate libary.
+You may be preventing libraries using this code to evolve independently.